redis/redis/README.md

 Fixing build problems with dependencies or cached build options
 ---------

-Redis has some dependencies which are included into the `deps` directory.
+Redis has some dependencies which are included in the `deps` directory.
-`make` does not automatically rebuild dependencies even if something in the source code of dependencies changes.
+`make` does not automatically rebuild dependencies even if a dependency's source code is modified.

-When you update the source code with `git pull` or when code inside the dependencies tree is modified in any other way, make sure to use the following command in order to really clean everything and rebuild from scratch:
+When you update the source code with `git pull` or when code in the dependency tree is modified in any way, make sure to use the following command in order to really clean everything and rebuild from scratch:

     make distclean